ajsmth/rn-tools/packages/navigation/readme.md

 ### Tab Navigator

 The `Tabs.Navigator` component also uses `react-native-screens` to handle the tab switching natively.
-The active tab can be changed via the `navigation.setTabIndex` method, however the tabs that are rendered already handle tabbing between screens without additional configuration.
+The active tab can be changed via the `navigation.setTabIndex` method, however the build in tabbar already handles switching between screens.

 ```tsx
 import {